Why wildfires create red suns and moons

 Note that the light of even glorious red sunsets still has some transmitted blue.
 Not all is scattered away!

-The wildfire smoke over the U.S. West [in 2020 was] largely in this regime.
-It scatters away more blue, and the sun’s transmitted light is reddened (but not completely denuded of blues).
+The wildfire smoke over the U.S. West in 2020 was largely in this regime.
+It scatterd away more blue, and the sun’s transmitted light was reddened (but not completely denuded of blues).

 All this holds for single scattering where a sun ray is scattered by only one particle before reaching the eye.
 Where the smoke clouds are dense, there is significant multiple scattering.
 In the limit of an optically thick cloud, the light inside the cloud (or sky) becomes a uniform color: that of the incident light before significant multiple scattering.
 Thus, clouds are white inside, and a clear blue sky gets milky white toward the horizon.
-Multiple scattering will modify the sky colors in San Francisco, for example, to an almost uniform orange-red.
-It is orange-red because the sunlight reaching the dense smoke has already been reddened by less dense smoke.
+Multiple scattering modified the sky colors in San Francisco in the year 2020, for example, to an almost uniform orange-red because the sunlight reaching the dense smoke had already been reddened by less dense smoke.